SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Eureka Valley in San Francisco is a large neighborhood that includes Corona Heights, the Castro, Dolores Heights, and the Duboce Triangle.

-Here you will find plenty of fun things to do including some heart-pounding hikes that lead you to views around the SF Bay, colorful restaurants, a lively nightlife and so much more.
+Here you will find plenty of fun things to do including some heart-pounding hikes that lead you to views around the SF Bay, colorful restaurants, lively nightlife, and so much more.

-Some of the top attractions in this district include the Castro Theater, Twin Peaks, and Kite Hill.
+Some of the top attractions in this district include the Castro Theatre, Twin Peaks, and Kite Hill.
 You can also enjoy live music at Cafe du Nord or the Swedish American Music Hall.

 Read on to learn more about what there is to see and do in this popular area.